wchristian/perl5_wiki/Perl7-FAQ.md

 ## Will Perl 7 run my Perl 5 code?

-The current plan is that Perl 7 will require a [Protocol Declaration](Perl-Protocol-Declaration) at the head of each file.
-We are working on a module that [will convert](Making-CPAN-work-on-Perl-7) CPAN modules during installation or source trees.

 If your code can run under Perl 5.32, you should be able to run it under perl 7.
 Perl 5 has removed features that were deprecated even when v5.0 was released in 1994.
 If you are using those, you may need to fix that.
 Trying your code under v5.32 will find those problems for you.

-There will be some compatibility modes—[see Sawyer's announcement from July 3](https://www.nntp.perl.org/group/perl.perl5.porters/2020/07/msg257817.html).
-The `use VERSION` is going to change behavior to specify major version "protocol" instead of minimum versions and feature bundles.
-This is a required declaration.
+There will be a compatibility mode to put code sections back into Perl 5 mode. it will possibly be something simple like `use v5` or `use compat::perl5`

 ## What happens to Perl 5?

 Perl 5 goes into long term maintenance.
 That can be as long as a decade or more.
 You'll still get important security and bug fixes, just for a little bit longer than usual.

 The current [Perl support policy](https://perldoc.perl.org/perlpolicy.html) guarantees support for the previous two maintenance releases.
-With a new maintenance release every year, this effectively means two years of support for a major release (such as v5.30 and v5.32).
+We intend to extend that for 5.32.0.

 ## What will `/usr/bin/perl` be?

 Distros control what `/usr/bin/perl` is, not Perl development.
-We can provide a suggestion or guidance, especially in `Configure`.
-Even so, we feel this should be a late decision in the process and advice from distros will be sought even before we do this.
+We can provide a suggestion or guidance, especially in [Configure](https://github.com/Perl/perl5/blob/blead/Configure).
+Even so, we feel this should be a late decision in the process and advice from distros will be sought before we make any final decisions.

 As the user, your decision is likely made for you.
 If you aren't going to install your own `perl` for your application, you're stuck on whatever the system provides.
 If you do install your own `perl`, you will get to decide how that happens.